 There is negativity in dysfunctional families leading to an unpleasant atmosphere.
 Here are some common characteristics of such families:

-- Abuse: Abuse, whether physical or emotional, is an unhealthy trait of a dysfunctional family.
-It is typically done by the parent on the child or by one spouse on the other.
+- Abuse: Abuse, whether physical, mental or emotional, is an unhealthy trait of a dysfunctional family.
+It is typically done by the parent to the child or by one spouse to the other.
 The children become insecure, feel unsafe, and accept violence as part of life.

 - Unpredictability and fear: There is an underlying fear and unpredictability of the circumstances and finances.
 The children live in constant fear arising from the actions of the family members.

-- Poor communication: There is lack of communication and the bare minimum that is there leads to misunderstandings, differences, and mistrust.
+- Poor communication: There is a lack of effective communication and the bare minimum that is there leads to misunderstandings, differences, and mistrust.

 - Lack of emotional support: In a dysfunctional family, one or both the parents fail to provide the necessary emotional support to their children.
 This could be due to the parents being busy elsewhere or neglecting their parental responsibilities.
 Kids end up spending their childhood in isolation and loneliness and growing up to be emotionally vulnerable.